2024 Utah elections

 The 2024 Utah elections were held on Tuesday, November 5, 2024.
 The primary elections were held on June 25, 2024.

-In addition to the U.S. presidential race, Utah voters will elect their Class I U.S. senator, Governor of Utah, 9 seats of its Board of Education, four of Utah's other executive officers, all of its seats to the House of Representatives, all of the seats of the Utah House of Representatives, 15 of 29 seats in the Utah State Senate, and two ballot measures.
+In addition to the U.S. presidential race, Utah voters elected their Class I U.S. senator, Governor of Utah, nine seats of its Board of Education, four of Utah's other executive officers, all of its seats to the House of Representatives, all of the seats of the Utah House of Representatives, 15 of 29 seats in the Utah State Senate, and two ballot measures.

 Federal offices

 President of the United States

 Utah, a stronghold for the Republican Party and thus a reliable "red state", has six electoral votes in the Electoral College.

+Incumbent Joe Biden won the Democratic primary.
+Donald Trump won the Republican caucus with 56.4% of the vote against Nikki Haley's 42.7% of the vote.
+Trump won the presidential election in Utah with 59.4% of the vote and all six of Utah's electors voted for Trump.

 United States class I Senate seat

-One-term Republican incumbent senator Mitt Romney has announced he will retire.
+One-term Republican incumbent senator Mitt Romney announced he will retire.

+John Curtis won the Republican primary and won the election against Democrat Caroline Gleich.

 United States House of Representatives

 All four of Utah's seats in the U.S. House of Representatives are up for election.
-Incumbent Representative John Curtis (R) from the 3rd district has announced that he will not seek re-election.
+Incumbent Representative John Curtis (R) from the 3rd district announced that he will not seek re-election, and instead ran for the Senate.
+His seat was won by Republican Mike Kennedy.
+The other seats were won by Republican incumbents Blake Moore, Celeste Maloy, and Burgess Owens.

 Governor

-Incumbent governor Spencer Cox is running for re-election to a second term.
+Incumbent governor Spencer Cox ran for re-election to a second term.
+He won against Democrat Brian King.

 Attorney general

 Incumbent attorney general Sean Reyes announced he will not seek re-election to a third term.
+Derek Brown won the Republican primary and the election.

 State Auditor

 Incumbent state auditor John Dougall announced he will not seek re-election.
+Tina Cannon won the Republican primary and the election.

 Treasurer

 Incumbent state treasurer Marlo Oaks announced he will seek re-election to a full term.
+He won the election.

 State legislature

 All 75 seats of the Utah House of Representatives and 15 of 29 seats of the Utah State Senate were up for election.
-Before the election the composition of the Utah State Legislature was:
+The composition of the Utah State Legislature prior to and following the election are as follows: